|Guide||♦||15 Triplogs||0 Topics|

 While hiking on the flat area of the ridge, you'll come to the "Peep Holes," windows in a reef of white sandstone.
 This little feature alone is worth the entire hike.

 After the Peep Holes, the trail gets rougher again.
 It still mostly follows the ridge, but it's getting quite steep.
 And after a while, the ridge merges in the generally very steep mountainside, and you're scrambling up a steep forest floor.
 It's not so steep that you must use your hands, but it requires care when placing your feet.
 When you're coming back down, you will find walking sticks very helpful (I didn't bring mine and walked down VERY slowly).
 A short distance further, and you're on top of the Rim, marked by a larger than normal cairn.
 If you turn right, following the Rim, you come to a good viewpoint in less than 0.1 miles.
 You have views up and down Oak Creek Canyon and to the San Francisco Peaks north of Flagstaff.

 From the large cairn, there is a faint trail going east.
 It might conceivably connect with one of the two adjoining trails (Thomas Point or Harding Spring trails).
 I didn't have a map with me, so I decided to leave this investigation for another day.

 It took me about 1 1/4 hours to get to the top, with a fair number of stops for catching my breath and picture taking.
 The GPS measured the trail as being 1.3 miles long, one way, and showed an elevation gain of just short of 1000 feet.
 Time down was a bit more than half an hour, moving right along.

-The parking area for this hike is on 89A, 10.9 miles north from the Sedona "Y", the intersection of highways 179 and 89A.
-From the "Y" you drive north, towards uptown Sedona and Flagstaff.
+This hike's parking area is on 89A, 10.9 miles north from the Sedona "Y," the intersection of highways 179 and 89A.
+From the "Y," you drive north towards uptown Sedona and Flagstaff.